Support Us Button Widget

 Hollis Garden Fruit Tree Collection

-The first stop on our tour was Hollis Garden, where 93 trees are listed in the collection.
-Following the map, you can see a photo of each tree and its location around the gardenwe like to think of it as a tree-sure hunt.
+There are 93 trees listed in this collection.
+Following the map, you can see a photo of each tree and its location around the garden — we like to think of it as a tree-sure hunt.

 Once you’ve found the tree, you can read fun facts about its species, like its country of origin and how high it grows.
-Our favorite was the papaya tree, which can grow football-sized fruits.
-We even saw a few hanging high up in its branches.
+Our favorite was the papaya tree, where we saw a few of its football-sized fruits hanging high up in its branches.

 A screenshot of the Lake Morton Flowering Tree tour map and a photo of a Pride of Bolivia tree from below